+Judging will start at 1:00 p.m.

-Judging - Tuesday, July 20 See project area for judging time.
-Exhibits must be checked in between 4:00-8:00 p.m., Sunday, July 18 4-H'er must be present for judging.
+Exhibits must be checked in between 4:00-8:00 p.m., Sunday, July 17

+4-H'er must be present for judging.

 Exhibitor limited to one entry per class.

 ALL projects must have been checked in with superintendent by 9:00 a.m. on Tuesday.

 The Superintendent will have your exhibitor tags.